avarun42/dblarons.github.com/_posts/2015-04-04-advice-attracting-developers-non-technical-cofounder.md

 ## We Can't Wait to Meet You!

 We at VandyApps understand that you are anxious to get started, and we want to help you as much as possible.
-Following the above guidelines gives your idea  much better chance of coming to fruition.
+Following the above guidelines gives your idea a much better chance of coming to fruition.

 We're looking forward to seeing you at one of our meetings!
 If you have any questions, please let me know in the [comments](http://www.aaronhsmith.com/2015/04/04/advice-attracting-developers-non-technical-cofounder/), or via [email](mailto:aaronsmith.dev@gmail.com).